 Policy Exclusions

 Understand the exclusions and limitations of the policy.
-Some policies may not cover certain types of incidents, such as insider threats or pre-existing vulnerabilities.
+There may also be policies that do not extend to certain types of events, e.g., insider attacks or residual weaknesses.

 Incident Response Services

-Look for policies that include incident response services, such as access to cybersecurity experts and legal counsel.
-These services can be invaluable in the aftermath of a cyber incident.
+Identify policies that contain incident response services, such as providing access to cybersecurity professionals and legal counsel.
+These services are highly valuable in the aftermath of a cyber incident.

 Reputation of the Insurer

 Choose an insurer with a strong reputation and experience in providing cyber insurance.
-Research customer reviews and industry ratings to ensure the insurer is reliable.
+Check trusted reviewers’ feedback and market rankings to see if the insurer holds up to the claims made about it.

 Building a Cyber-Resilient Remote Work Culture